 It's a good idea to look for cameras with either lens- or sensor-based image stabilisation systems, particularly if you're looking to buy a camera with a relatively long zoom.
 These help maintain a higher standard of image quality than sensitivity- and processing-based technologies.

-These are linked to the optical zooms of the cameras so that they move in tandem with the lens, and can be useful for shooting in bright light when LCD screens become hard to view.
+In some cases these are linked to the optical zooms of the cameras so that they move in tandem with the lens, and can be useful for shooting in bright light when LCD screens become hard to view.

 Pushing the boat out